Using and understanding the basis of Ragger testing capabilities

 Remember not to share your production seed.
 This option should be used only with testing, disposable seeds.

-By default, the SpeculosBackend
+By default, the SpeculosBackend has

 a fixed seed.
-It is possible to change its value with the --seed
+It is possible to change its value with the --seed CLI argument.

-Recording the screens (--golden_run
+Recording the screens (--golden_run)

-Some tests using high-level Navigator
+Some tests using high-level Navigator methods comparing snapshots can also

 turn these methods into a “record mode”: instead of comparing snapshots, they

-will store the captured snapshots, with the --golden_run
+will store the captured snapshots, with the --golden_run CLI argument.

 This is convenient to automatically generate stock of golden snapshots.